advanced-security/secret-scanning-review-action/README copy.md

 ### `python-skip-closed-alerts`
 **OPTIONAL** If provided, will only process open alerts.
 Default `'false'`.

+## Outputs
+N/A

 ## Example usage

-> [!NOTE]
-> Please keep in mind that you need a [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security) license if you're running this action on private repositories.
+**Please keep in mind that you need a [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security) license if you're running this action on private repositories.**

 1. Add a new YAML workflow to your `.github/workflows` folder: